erazlogo/obsidian-lit-notes-search/readme.md

-This script provides a library-catalog interface to search literature notes, i.e. annotations imported from PDF files via a plugin, for example, [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration).
+This script provides a library-catalog interface to search literature notes, i.e. source metadata and PDF annotations imported via a plugin, for example, [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration).
 See a [demonstration](https://github.com/erazlogo/obsidian-lit-notes-search#demonstration) below.

 It is a version of a more elaborate script that I use to search my historical research notes (bascially "atomic" literature notes), incorporated in my [starter vault for historians](https://github.com/erazlogo/obsidian-history-vault).
 If you are using atomic literatur notes or doing archival research, check it out.